 A stroll through St. Stephen’s Green and Merrion Square parks is lovely, especially when the weather is decent.
-And a pub crawl in Temple Bar, is of course, great ‘craic’ (Irish for “great times”), just skip drinking Guinness in Temple Bar (a local tip) and save that for neighborhood Irish pubs.
+And a pub crawl in Temple Bar is good ‘craic’ (Gaelic for “great times”).
+Pass on drinking Guinness in Temple Bar (a local tip) and save that for neighborhood Irish pubs.

-5 of the Very Best Attractions in Dublin:
+Best Museums in Dublin:

 Dublin Castle was the seat of the United Kingdom’s government until it was handed over to the Irish.
 You can take an hour tour to see beautiful state rooms, including the impressive room where the President of Ireland is inaugurated.

 The National Gallery of Ireland is home to an impressive collection of works.
 Don’t miss Caravaggio’s ‘Taking of the Christ,’ it’s a compelling and very famous painting.
 Free admission.

 Chester Beatty Library houses a fantastic museum featuring one of the best private book collections in the world.
 There’s great exhibits on the Middle East, North Africa and Asia.
 Admission is free.